This Day In Music: August 20

 August 20, 2002 ~ Jazz drummer Chris Columbus passed away in New Jersey, USA ~ Active since the 1930s.
 Worked with Louis Jordan, Wild Bill Davis, Duke Ellington, Floyd Smith, Al Grey, Eddie Cleanhead Vinson, Buddy Tate, Milt Buckner, Dizzy Gillespie, Louis Armstrong, Ella Fitzgerald, Johnny Hammond Smith, and others.
 His son was Count Basie's drummer Sonny Payne ~ Columbus was born in 1902

 August 20, 1999 ~ Country singer, guitarist Bob Gallion passed away in Williamstown, West Virginia, USA ~ Active since the 1940s, sessioning for the likes of Stoney Cooper & Wilma Lee Cooper.
-As a solo artist, Gallion has recorded from the 1950s through the early 1970s, racking up about half a dozen Billboard Country top 30 hits including his best-known Wall To Wall Love which reached top 10.
+As a solo artist, Gallion has recorded from the 1950s through the early-1970s, racking up about half a dozen Billboard Country top 30 hits including his best known Wall To Wall Love which reached top 10.
 Well-known songs include You Take The Table And I'll Take The Chairs, Loving You (Was Worth This Broken Heart), One Way Street, Sweethearts Again, and Ain't Got Time For Nothin' ~ Gallion was born in 1924

 August 20, 1999 ~ Bassist Bobby Sheehan, full name Robert Vaughan Sheehan, passed away in New Orleans, Louisiana, USA ~ Co-founding member of jam band Blues Traveler.
 The band is best known for their breakout album Four released in 1994, which spawned the Billboard Hot 100 top 10 hit Run Around.
 Sheehan would remain with the band until his death by accidental overdose in 1999 ~ Sheehan was born in 1968

 August 20, 1995 ~ Jazz saxophonist John Gilmore passed away in Philadelphia, Pennsylvania, USA ~ Best known for his association with Sun Ra, recording almost exclusively with the latter from the 1950s through the 1990s.
 As a co-leader best known for the 1957 album Blowing In Chicago, a session co-led with Clifford Jordan and with backing from Horace Silver, Curly Russell and Art Blakey.
-Gilmore also worked with Paul Bley, Freddie Hubbard, McCoy Tyner, Elmo Hope, Andrew Hill, Pete La Rosa, Phil Upchurch, Dizzy Reece, and others ~ Gilmore was born in 1931
+Gilmore also worked with Paul Bley, Freddie Hubbard, McCoy Tyner, Elmo Hope, Andrew Hill, Pete La Rosa, Phil Upchurch, and Dizzy Reece ~ Gilmore was born in 1931

 August 20, 1988 ~ Western swing guitarist, steel guitarist Leon McAuliffe, full name William Leon McAuliffe, passed away in Tulsa, Oklahoma, USA ~ Best known as a member of Bob Wills' pivotal the Texas Playboys backing unit during the 1930s.
 Co-wrote San Antonio Rose.
 Also wrote Steel Guitar Rag, a hit for Robert Lee Dunn.
 Also worked with the Light Crust Doughboys and the Cimarron Boys ~ McAuliffe was born in 1917